Daniel Innes: Career

 Innes made investments in the Breidenbach Iron Stone Company, to manufacture and sell machinery, wagons and hardware; Bisbee West Copper, mining in Arizona and the Stricker Hotel Company.

 He was a member of the Los Angeles City Council in 1890-94, representing the 2nd Ward.
 He ran for re-election in 1894 but was defeated.

 Personal life

 He had a hobby of collecting coins.
 Innes died on July 20, 1918, at the age of 82.
 He was survived by his wife, Sarah Katherine "S. Kate" Innes, and three children, Mrs. Willard J. Doran (Sarah), Walter P. Innes and William A. Innes.

+Innes House

+The Innes House was built for Daniel and S. Kate Innes in 1887–1888, as one of the first houses in the Angelino Heights neighborhood.
+The house is an Eastlake-style mansion, with interior redwood trim.

+The Innes family sold the house to barber Dominic Iannorone in 1920, and that year, the downstairs bathroom was remodeled to include terrazzo walls and flooring.
+Iannorone died in 1971.
+The house was listed as a Los Angeles Historic-Cultural Monument in 1971, and a National Register of Historic Places contributing property in 1976.
+When the house was listed on the National Register, it was owned by Planaria Knill and Charles C. Knill.

+The Innes House has been used in multiple film productions, including the 1981 miniseries East of Eden and the 1998–2006 series Charmed.
+In Charmed, the Innes House serves as the exterior of Halliwell Manor in San Francisco, the home of the series' three protagonists.
+The Los Angeles Conservancy holds an easement on the house's exterior and some interior detail.